HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/dam_indexing/configure_dam_indexing.md

 This page contains instructions for configuring the indexing processes available in DAM.

-## Prerequisites

-- The OpenSearch Middleware must be enabled.
+The OpenSearch middleware must be enabled.
+Go to the `values.yaml` file and refer to the following Helm values to configure OpenSearch middleware:

-Here's the helm values for configuring Search middleware which is present in `values.yaml`.

 ```yaml
 configuration: